 If a third party intentionally interferes and causes damage to or loss of that right through adulterous relations, they can be held liable for monetary damages.

-Other states have abolished or severely limited such lawsuits, often citing difficulty in proving intent and the overly messy, embarrassing nature of the cases.
+Other states, along with Alabama, have abolished or severely limited such lawsuits, often citing difficulty in proving intent and the overly messy, embarrassing nature of the cases.

-To successfully bring an alienation of affections claim against a spouse's affair partner in Alabama, the plaintiff (the spouse who was cheated on) must prove several key elements:
+To successfully bring an alienation of affections claim against a spouse's affair partner in Alabama, the plaintiff (the spouse who was cheated on) had to prove several key elements:

 - A genuine marriage existed between the plaintiff and their spouse;